$148,586Average Value$91Average Price per Sq Ft6Homes For Sale

 Bungalows and midcentury ranch-style homes with shaded carports

 Post’s central residential grid features a blend of bungalows and midcentury ranch-style homes, some recently remodeled.
 Many properties include attached garages or shaded carports to shield against the Texas sun.
-Lots measure about a quarter acre in the central section, but more acreage is available on the outskirts, where properties may include fenced areas and stables.
-Some streets include sidewalks, though they can be patchy and overgrown.
+Lots measure about a quarter acre in the central section, but more acreage is available on the outskirts, where properties may include stables and larged fenced areas.
+Some streets include sidewalks.
 The median home sale price in Post is $188,000.
 Ranch-style homes make up most of the recent sales, typically going for $130,000 to $325,000.
 Post has a CAP Index Crime Score of 2 out of 10, below the national average of 4.

 Hometown pride and school choice fuel student life in Post

-Students start at Post Elementary School, which receives a Niche grade of C. Post Middle is rated C-plus, and Post High is rated B. During homecoming in September, the high school sets fire to wooden letters spelling out the word "post" as a display of hometown pride.
-The Texas Education Freedom Act, signed in 2025, allows students to apply to public schools outside their residential district.
+Students start at Post Elementary School, which receives a Niche grade of C. Post Middle is rated C-plus, and Post High is rated B-minus.
+During homecoming in September, the high school sets fire to wooden letters spelling out the word "post" as a display of hometown pride.
+Eligible students can use vouchers to pay for private school tuition, homeschooling and other educational expenses through the Texas Education Freedom Accounts that launched in 2026.

 City park includes a pond, walking path and landmark photo opportunity